NickWaterton/Flair-Vents-MQTT-Interface/README.md

 **Do NOT share your house_id, CLIENT_ID or CLIENT_SECRET** This includes the **confing.ini** file.
 This seems obvious, but it will give anyone access to your home settings if you do.
 Likewise, **Do NOT share your MQTT broker ip, port, username or password** as it will also give anyone access to your home settings.

-## Openhab
+## OpenHab
-I have some custom icons (vent32 for example) you will have to invent your own icons, I have also customised switch.map.
+I have some custom icons (vent32 for example) so you will have to invent your own icons for vents, I have also customised `switch.map`.
 Items that are charted need to be in persistence also.
 This is just for one vent, puck etc. you will need to customise this for however many vents/pucks you have and their unique names.
 For instance, you won't have a vent called `Master Bedroom-d7df` you have to substitute whatever your vent is called (as shown by the program).
+In this case `Proliant` is my MQTT server as defined for OpenHab.
+I'm using OpenHab 2.2 (a SNAPSHOT build) but it should work on any version of OH2.
+No doubt OH2.3 (or whatever) will break everything again, but I'll update here if it does.
 Here are my example items, rules and sitemap for vent control:
 ### Items
 ```